maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

     return np.dot(rgb[...,:3], [0.2989, 0.5870, 0.1140])
 ```

-And run this script to reduce the dimensions of the images to $$ 100 \times 100 $$ and add margins if needed :
+And run this script to reduce the dimensions of the images to $$ 100 \times 100 $$ and add margins if needed.
+We are using OpenCV's resize function in the loop :

 ```python
 img = []